A new class of sensors will help to verify the state of preservation of food and to eliminate waste for supermarkets and consumers

 The collected data can be read by a smartphone and anyone passing on food can realize if it is still edible or not.

-The researchers who developed PEGS at Imperial College London literally printed carbon electrodes on paper: biodegradable, non-toxic and ecological materials that are perfectly compatible with food and the environment, and work in tandem with normal NFC microchips readable by a mobile phone.
+The researchers who developed PEGS at Imperial College London literally printed carbon electrodes on paper: biodegradable, non-toxic and ecological materials that are perfectly compatible with food and the environment, and work in pair with normal NFC microchips readable by a mobile phone.

 Employment forecast: by 2022 they will be on the market.